 Renowned for playing mistake-free hockey, Ramsay would pressure the opponent’s breakout into turnovers and capitalize readily.
 Though I’m not a fan of raw plus/minus numbers, it is interesting that a player matched up against the league’s best competition night in and night out would be a plus-328 for his career and never once have a season as a minus in 14 NHL campaigns.

-In coaches’ polls from the 1970’s and 1980’s, Ramsay ranked at or near the top of the heap for designations such as: best checker, best defensive forward and best penalty killer.
+In coaches’ polls from the 1970s and 1980s, Ramsay ranked at or near the top of the heap for designations such as: best checker, best defensive forward and best penalty killer.
 His dogged work was aided by his great hockey sense.
 The Selke Trophy did not exist for all of Ramsay’s career and he was awarded the prize just once in 1985 – which was more of a career achievement award than anything else.
-However, even into the later stages of his career, he was regularly voted in the top-five for the award (7 times out of a possible 8 years that the award’s existence coincided with his playing career).
+However, even into the later stages of his career, he was regularly voted in the top five for the award (7 times out of a possible 8 years that the award’s existence coincided with his playing career).

-There’s a fair claim that there’s a case statistically (especially when factoring in quality of teammates) for Ramsay to be rated higher than Bob Gainey.
-Contemporary opinion even has a bit of a tough time deciding, though it leans towards Gainey and so do I, but it’s certainly worth an even closer look.
+There’s a fair claim that there’s a case statistically (especially when factoring in the quality of teammates) for Ramsay to be rated higher than Bob Gainey.
+The contemporary opinion even has a bit of a tough time deciding, though it leans towards Gainey and so do I, but it’s certainly worth an even closer look.
 Similar debates could be strung up today between, say, David Backes and Ryan Kesler or Jonathan Toews.

 Quips & Quotes:

-“A lot of people thought Ramsay’s line was Buffalo’s best in the playoffs, with Ramsay their club’s top Conn Smythe Trophy candidate.” – Bernie Parent after facing the Sabres in 1975 Stanley Cup Finals
+“A lot of people thought Ramsay’s line was Buffalo’s best in the playoffs, with Ramsay their club’s top Conn Smythe Trophy candidate.” – Bernie Parent after facing the Sabres in 1975 Stanley Cup Final

 “Hey, anybody would be happy to have a guy who does as thorough a checking job as Ramsay does, makes no mistakes, and gets you more than 20 goals a year for nine consecutive years.” – Scotty Bowman